Tradeoffs and Comparison Complexity: Appendix: Additional Theoretical Results

+\textbf{\textit{Tiebreaking}}.
 Fix any choice problem $(A,C)$.
-In the event that a signal $s$ induces a tie among options that maximize posterior expected value, we assume a symmetric tiebreaking rule in which the DM randomizes between the maximal options.
+If $s$ induces a tie among options that maximize posterior expected value, we assume a symmetric tiebreaking rule in which the DM randomizes between the maximal options.
 In particular, for any option $x\in A$ and signal realization $s$, let $\mathcal{N}(x,s)\equiv |\set{y\in A: \mathbb{E}[v_y|s]=\mathbb{E}[v_x|s]}|$ denote the number of options in $A$ with the same posterior expected value as $x$, and define the random variable

-Choice probabilities are given by
+Choice probabilities are given by $\rho(x,A|C)=\mathbb{E}[c(x,s)\,|\, v]$.